Ek-Coder-Tech/fastapi-drink-explorer/README.md

 # Drink Explorer - FastAPI Project

-This project demonstrates a client-relevant API integration using FastAPI.
-It features a JSON endpoint `/drinks`, dynamic search, pagination, sorting, and interactive modals for drinks fetched from a public API.
-Built with FastAPI (Python), HTML, CSS, and JavaScript.
+Drink Explorer showcases a practical FastAPI integration with a public API.
+The project features a JSON endpoint <code>/drinks</code> (e.g., <code>/drinks?search=apple</code>), a dynamic gallery displaying drink cards with images and names, search and sort capabilities, pagination (6 drinks per page), and interactive modals presenting full images, categories, instructions, and ingredients.
+Built with FastAPI, HTML, CSS, and JavaScript, it demonstrates a complete client-relevant workflow for API-driven interfaces.

 ---